juanmanuelbyc/Microverse-Student-Project-1/README.md

 # Microverse-Student-Project-1

-First project to add to our portfolio.
+First project of Microverse curriculum to draft our future portfolio.

 We are trying to apply what we have studied regarding:
 - Understanding how to parse a Figma design to create a UI.